Enable text based alternatives for graph display and drawing entry

 Question 1

-Suppose that a store decreases the price of laundry detergent from $4.1 to $3.4.
-As a result, quantity demanded increases from 200 to 260.
+Suppose that a store decreases the price of peanut butter from $4 to $3.9.
+As a result, quantity demanded increases from 220 to 250.

 Using the mid-point elasticity approach, calculate price elasticity of demand.